AceyJS/acey/README.md

 <br />

-## Acey - Model oriented State Manager for React, Next and React-Native. 📱⚡
+## Acey - A Developer Experience oriented State Manager, for React, Next, and React-Native. 📱⚡

-Encapsulate your states inside Model and Collection to treat, access, format and organize your data in the most efficient way.
+Encapsulate your states inside Models and Collections to treat, access, format and organize your data in a one and same place. 🏛️

 <br />